Ethernet Interfaces

 0.0.0.0 10.0.0.1 0.0.0.0 UG 0 0 0 eth0

-shows how to enter two DNS servers to /etc/resolv.conf
+shows how to enter two DNS servers to /etc/resolv.conf, which

 should be changed to servers appropriate for your network.
 A more lengthy description